cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/book/python/python-install.md

 ## Install Python 3.9 via Anaconda

 We are not recommending ether to use conda or anaconda.
-If you do so, it is in your responsibility to update the information in this section in regards to it.
+If you do so, it is your responsibility to update the information in this section in regards to it.

 :o2: We will check your python installation, and if